Any-Time Regret-Guaranteed Algorithm for Control of Linear Quadratic Systems

-\textbf{Related works} The Linear Quadratic Regulator (LQR) stands as a fundamental control framework with notable significance in the controls community, primarily due to its computationally efficient closed-form solution.
-In recent years, the machine learning community has expressed interest in addressing control design within this framework, when the system model and/or quadratic cost matrices are unknown.
-Efforts in this direction can be categorized into model-free and model-based settings.
-Model-free approaches focus on control design without explicit system identification.
-Instead, the cost function is minimized directly relying solely on the available data (see \cite{dean2020sample, fazel2018global}, and \cite{abbasi2019model}).
-On the other hand, model-based approaches undertake control design through model identification or confidence set construction, typically providing guaranteed regret (\cite{abbasi2011regret, cohen2019learning}, and \cite{faradonbeh2020optimism}, \cite{simchowitz2020naive}, \cite{kargin2022thompson}).
+In recent years, the machine learning community has shown increasing interest in addressing control design in the context of LQR, under various scenarios of what is known and what is unknown.
+Notably, \cite{agarwal2019online} studied the setting with (nonstochastic) adversarial perturbations and established regret guarantees. \cite{cohen2018online} investigated the control of linear systems with a known model but adversarially chosen quadratic costs, also providing regret guarantees.
+When the system model matrices are unknown, which is the main focus of this paper, existing efforts can be categorized into model-free and model-based settings.
+Model-free approaches design controllers without explicit system identification; instead, they minimize the cost function directly, relying solely on available data (see \cite{dean2020sample, fazel2018global, abbasi2019model}).
+On the other hand, model-based approaches perform control design through explicit model identification or confidence set construction and typically provide regret guarantees.
+In this section, we briefly review the regret-guarantee literature that followed the OFU-based algorithm introduced by \cite{abbasi2011regret}, which was the first algorithm for LQ control to achieve $\mathcal{O}(\sqrt{T})$ regret guarantees, albeit at a high computational cost.